-3. The sub-fund excluded business activities that were deemed harmful to the environment, such as thermal coal extraction and coal-fired power generation.

-4. The sub-fund actively considered environmental and social issues by engagement completed by our Engagement and Stewardship teams, which included proxy voting.
-5. The sub-fund analysed and excluded investments involved in controversial weapons.
-The ESG scores are taken from third party ESG data provider MSCI.
-Consideration of individual Principal Adverse Impacts (PAIs) (indicated in the table below by their preceding number) can be identified from the sub-fund having a lower score than the Reference Benchmark.
+- 4. The sub-fund identified and analysed all companies or issuers for environmental characteristics including, but not limited to, physical risks of climate change and human capital management. - 5.
+The sub-fund actively considered environmental and social issues by engagement completed by our Engagement and Stewardship teams, where HSBC Asset Management considered it appropriate to do so. - 6.
+The sub-fund analysed and excluded investments involved in controversial weapons.

+The ESG and sustainability indicator scores are calculated as per HSBC Asset Management's proprietary methodology and third party ESG data providers.
+We use ESG scores from third party providers (e.g. MSCI ESG Scores) and have also developed proprietary scores to reflect our own view of ESG risks and opportunities.
+We have developed a bespoke sector segmentation (derived from MSCI Global Industry Classification Standard) where we re-assess the materiality of key E, S and G factors from MSCI on a sector-by-sector basis and generate a sector-specific HSBC ESG weighting.

+Consideration of individual Principal Adverse Impacts (PAIs) is indicated in the table below by their preceding number compared to the Reference Benchmark.
 The data used in the calculation of PAI values are sourced from data vendors.
-They can be based on company disclosures or estimated by the data vendors in the absence of company reports.
+They can be based on company/ issuer disclosures or estimated by the data vendors in the absence of company/issuer reports.
 Please note that it is not always possible to guarantee the accuracy, timeliness or completeness of data provided by third-party vendors.

-The sub-fund was actively managed and did not track a benchmark.
-The reference benchmark for sub-fund market comparison purposes was not designated for the purpose of attaining the environmental or social characteristics promoted by the sub-fund.
+The Reference Benchmark was used for market comparison purposes and had not been designated for the purpose of attaining the environmental or social characteristics of the sub-fund.

 The performance of the sustainability indicators the sub-fund used to measure the attainment of the environmental or social characteristics that it promoted can be seen in the table below.
 The sub-fund's ESG score has been managed to be greater than the reference benchmark selected by the sub-fund (with a higher score than the benchmark representing stronger ESG credentials).

-All companies demonstrated good governance practices, which can be identified by the PAI 10 score below.
+All companies/issuers demonstrated good governance practices, which can be identified by the PAI 10 score below.